 At the Maldives first underwater nightclub ‘Subsix’ you could delve into the depths of the Indian Ocean as you enjoy the some of the best nightlife that the Maldives have to offer.
 You can enjoy a delicious cocktail or glass of champagne while chilling out to some of the world’s best DJs live.

-Soneva Fushi boasts of the first open-air cinema in the Maldives.
+Soneva Fushi boasts of the first open-air cinema in Maldives.
 The 'Cinema Paradiso' is situated on the beach.
-With luxurious cushioned loungers to lie on and a service of drinks available to you, you can be sure your experience will be one of unique enjoyment.
-The Resort is also proud to offer their customers a variety of 60 different popcorn flavors and delicious ice creams and there couldn’t be a better way to watch your favorite movies.
+With luxurious cushioned loungers and a service of drinks, you can be sure that your experience will be a unique enjoyment.
+A variety of 60 different popcorn flavors and delicious ice creams are to compliment the experience.

 The easiest way to call home is via a mobile phone or VoIP.
 The international access code for the Maldives is +960.
 No area codes are required.
 The outgoing code is 00 followed by the relevant country code (E.g. 001 for the United States).
 IDD facilities are available at all resorts and card phones are available on all inhabited islands.

 Roaming agreements exist with most international mobile phone companies.
 Coverage is decent throughout the islands, though as the country is so spread out, there can be some blind spots.
 It is possible to buy a local SIM card at the Airport or in Malé city to make cheap local calls.

 Airmail to Western Europe and Far East takes about one week.
 Post offices open times are from 07:30 am to 1:30 am and 4:00 pm to 5:50 pm from Saturday to Thursday.